rkrenzler/LibreSolarBox/assembly_guideline/preparation.md

 * Remove CAN SOcket
 * Remove USB power socket
 * Remove two DC Out 1V Socket
 * Do not remove PV INPUT and OUTPUT from interface.
-In this version it is not mechanically possible.
-We need to disconnect them from MPPT.
+In this version it is not mechanically possible yet.
+We need to disconnect them from MPPT first.
+* Remove PV Input and OUTPUT cables from MPPT.
+* Remove all other cables from MPPT.
+* Remove the interface bleding.
+* Remove PV Input and OUTPUT sockets with cables.
+Now it is possible.

 (For future vesion, use different cable color for different socket